 - Drinking Fountain: A modified drinking fountain is between the main doors for the men’s and women’s bathrooms.
 A drink vending machine is also located nearby.

 - Picnic Tables: A small picnic area with a few tables is located adjacent to the museum and gift shop.
-Look for the access sign for the most wheelchair friendly route.
+Look for the access sign for the most wheelchair-friendly route.
 One table has been modified with an extended end for visitors in wheelchairs.
 The picnic area is covered by trees but you may likely encounter hungry mosquitoes, so come prepared.

-- Golf Cart-Shuttle Service: If you have trouble navigating the property, there is ranger-operated golf cart shuttle that can take visitors around is available at the museum and gift shop.
+- Golf Cart-Shuttle Service: If you have trouble navigating the property, there is a ranger-operated golf cart shuttle that can take visitors around available at the museum and gift shop.
 It can only transport about five people at a time and has no wheelchair access.
 Visitors wanting to use this service must be able to transfer themselves on and off the vehicle.

 #2 Oatland Island Wildlife Center of Savannah

 Oatland Island Wildlife Center of Savannah has a 1.75-mile long trail that meanders through lovely forests and wetlands to reach the various zoo-like animal habitats.
 These animals are unable to survive on their own in the wild and have often been traumatized, so observe them with peace and respect.
 Even without the animals, this place would still be worth visiting.
-Inside the Welcome Center, visitors will find a museum along with a number of animals and exhibits.
+Inside the Welcome Center, visitors will find a museum along with many animals and exhibits.

-- Makeup: The main trail includes asphalt, boardwalk and packed-dirt surfaces.
-A few feet of the trail just passed the alligator habitat is sandy; proceed over this transition gap from boardwalk to sand with caution.
+- Makeup: The main trail includes asphalt, boardwalk, and packed-dirt surfaces.
+A few feet of the trail just passed the alligator habitat is sandy; proceed over this transition gap from the boardwalk to sand with caution.
 In only a few places, the asphalt was a bit rocky and broken up in some areas.

 - Width & Cross-Slope: The main trail is about 5 feet wide with the occasional pull-out spot to stop and rest.
-Cross-slope is very minimal if present; the boardwalk in the marsh area has more obvious cross-slope due to nature’s wear and tear.
+Cross-slope is very minimal if present; the boardwalk in the marsh area has a more obvious cross-slope due to nature’s wear and tear.

 - Grade/Inclines: The main trail has been designed to be almost level; a few spots have a slight grade (3%-5%).
 Some ramps to view the animals were a couple of feet long at a slight grade, but the one for the bison was the only long ramp and included a resting pad in the middle.
-You still may be able to see the bison on the ground, but through a fence.
+You still may be able to see the bison on the ground but through a fence.

 - Animal Habitats: Most habitat exhibits have a viewing area, often shaded.
-The wolf viewing area is completely sheltered, and is the only one that requires going through a door, which may be too small for larger wheelchairs and scooters.
+The wolf viewing area is completely sheltered and is the only one that requires going through a door, which may be too small for larger wheelchairs and scooters.